HC-Luo/HC-Luo.github.io/_pages/about.md

 - Studied the distribution, types, movement and lifespan of the updrafts in the spiral rain bands.

 # 🧑🏻‍🏫 Presentations
+- *2024.12*, Poster presentation at AGU (American Geophysical Union, Advances in Theoretical Understanding of Atmospheric Convection Across Scales session), Washington D.C., USA.

+- *2024.11*, Oral presentation at the departmental seminar of the Earth and Atmospheric Sciences, City College of New York, New York, NY, USA.

 - *2023.12*, Poster presentation at AGU (American Geophysical Union, The Dynamics of the Large-Scale Atmospheric Circulation in Present and Future Climates: Jet Streams, Storm Tracks, Stationary Waves, and Monsoons session), San Francisco, CA, USA.

 - *2023.01*, Oral presentation at 103rd AMS (American Meteorological Society, 11th Symposium on the Madden-Julian Oscillation and Sub-Seasonal Monsoon Variability), Denver, CO, USA.